FrontierMods/Loadout/documentation/GUIDELINES.md

 Unless stated otherwise, values are additive.
 Three different factors worth +1 each add up to a modifier of +3.

+Values in brackets next to names of qualities are IDs used internally by the mod.

 ### Pistol Grips